Nivalenol: Adverse effects

-Effects on animals and Efficacy
+Effects on animals and efficacy

 As nivalenol is a mycotoxic product of certain Fusarium species it is often found in infected wheat and grain.
 As unprocessed wheat and grain product are often used as feed for livestock animals these are at a higher risk of nivalenol intake.

 Toxicity studies in swine that received a dose of 0.05 mg nivalenol/kg body weight twice daily showed no lethal effects.
 Most nivalenol was secreted with the feces and did not reach the bloodstream despite the fact that there was still nivalenol upstage over the intestines after 16 hours of feeding.
 There were further no nivalenol metabolites found in feces or urine within the first three days.
-After a week of exposure to 2.5 or 5 mg nivalenol kg bw twice a day a microbiological adaptation was seen as nivalenol metabolites (de-epoxidated nivalenol) could be found in feces and urine.
+After a week of exposure to 2.5 or 5 mg of nivalenol per kg of body weight twice a day, a microbiological adaptation was seen as nivalenol metabolites (de-epoxidated nivalenol) could be found in feces and urine.

-In rats and mice nivalenol showed to be toxic with adverse effects of growth retardation and leukopenia already noticed at lowest doses of 0.7 mg/kg bw per day.
+In rats and mice nivalenol showed to be toxic with adverse effects of growth retardation and leukopenia already noticed at lowest doses of 0.7 mg/kg of body weight per day.
 Lethal doses were dependent on the route of administration/intake of nivalenol.
-As nivalenol is normally taken up with feed the LD50 of oral administration which is 38.9 mg/kg bw per day in mice and 19.5 mg/kg bw per day in rats can be used as standard.
+As nivalenol is normally taken up with feed the LD50 of oral administration which is 38.9 mg/kg of body weight per day in mice and 19.5 mg/kg per day in rats can be used as standard.
 The LD50 of intravenous, intraperitoneal and subcutaneous (SC) is between 7 and 7.5 mg/kg bw per day.